-The hydrophilic porous membrane of this invention finds utility in various applications because it excels in water, efficiency of perviousness to filtration. mechanical strength.
-Typically, main uses found for final filters for medicinal membrane are liquids transfusion fluids, pharmaceutical filters, and membranes for artificial organs such as artificial kidney and blood plasma separation.
+The hydrophilic porous membrane of this invention finds utility in various applications because it excels in perviousness to water, efficiency of filtration, and mechanical strength.
+Typically, main uses found for the membrane are final filters for medicinal liquids and transfusion fluids, pharmaceutical filters, and membranes for artificial organs such as artificial kidney and blood plasma separation.